-Greater Portland Region Generation Study
+Metro Generation Study

-The Recycling Partnership co-funded a study to gather composition data for the single-family residential curbside recycling and garbage streams in the Portland metro region governed by the Metro regional government2.
-Cascadia Consulting and More Recycling collected 32 garbage and 38 recycling samples from collection trucks entering facilities that, at the time, received the majority of residential waste in the Metro region.
+The Recycling Partnership co-funded a study to gather composition data for the single-family residential curbside recycling and garbage streams in the greater Portland region governed by Metro2.
+Cascadia Consulting and More Recycling collected 32 garbage and 38 recycling samples from collection trucks entering facilities that manage the majority of residential waste in the Metro region.
 Each sample was sorted into 61 categories of materials.
 The average percentage of materials from these samples were applied to the total amount (tons) of single-family residential garbage and commingled recycling (single stream recycling without glass) collected from the Metro region in 2017.
 An annual per household weight (lb./HH/yr.) was calculated by dividing these tonnages by the number of single-family households in the Metro region.
 Combining the weight of materials found in both the recycling and garbage streams, a household generation of each type of material can be estimated.
 Please note that data presented here may not be comparable to past studies because of difference in study design and analysis methodology.